 Stop Adding High-Sodium Ingredients

-Secure Your Salt Shaker’s Lid
+Secure Salt Shaker’s Lid

 Add The Salt Later

-Fixing Potential Gravy Problems
+Fixing Gravy Potential Problems

-Gravy That's Too Runny
+The Gravy That's Too Runny

-Lumpy or Thick Gravy
+Lumpy or thick gravy

-If your gravy becomes too lumpy or thick, you can whisk it.
-Alternatively, you can sieve the lumps or add some hot water to it.
+If your gravy becomes lumpy or even too thick, you can whisk it to make it less lumpy.
+Alternatively, you can sieve the lumps and remain with the gravy.
+You can also add some hot water to your hot gravy.